The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: The Proof of Theorem C

-Suppose now that we fix psc-metrics $g\in\Riem_0^{+}(X)$ and $g_{\std}\in\Riem_{0, \std(\rho, 1)}^{+}(X)$ where $g_\std$ is obtained from $g$ in the usual way, by the Gromov-Lawson construction.
-Denoting by $\Riem_{\std(\rho, 1)}^{+}(W)$, the pre-image $\res^{-1}(\Riem_{0, \std{(\rho, 1)}}^{+}(X))$, we obtain the following commutative diagram (where, as always, hooked arrows denote inclusion).
+Suppose now that we fix psc-metrics $g\in\Riem_0^{+}(X)$ and $g_{\std}\in\Riem_{0, \std}^{+}(X)$ where $g_\std$ is obtained from $g$ in the usual way, by the Gromov-Lawson construction.
+Denoting by $\Riem^{+}(W, \p W)_{\std}$, the pre-image $\res^{-1}(\Riem_{0, \std{}}^{+}(X))$, we obtain the following commutative diagram where, as always, hooked arrows denote inclusion.

-The vertical map on the left, $\mu_{{g_{\con}}}$, is defined in the proof of Theorem A. In particular, it is the map that attaches to the boundary of $W$ the concordance between $g$ and $g_{\std}$ obtained from the Gromov-Lawson isotopy specified by Theorem \ref{GLcompact}.
+The vertical map on the left, $\mu_{{\bar{g}_{\con}}}$, is defined in the proof of Theorem A. In particular, it is the map that attaches to the boundary of $W$ the concordance between $g$ and $g_{\std}$ obtained from the Gromov-Lawson isotopy specified by Theorem \ref{GLcompact}.
 By Lemma \ref{whe1}, we know that this map is a weak homotopy equivalence.
 The rightmost vertical map is inclusion and is also a homotopy equivalence by Lemma \ref{resChe} above.
-We will shortly show that the middle vertical map, which is also an inclusion, is a weak homotopy equivalence as well.
-In order to do so, we need the following fact. \begin{lemma} The map $\res:\Riem_{\std(\rho,1)}^{+}(W)\longrightarrow \Riem_{0, \std{(\rho, 1)}}^{+}(X)$ is a quasifibration. \end{lemma} \begin{proof} This map is in fact the pull-back under the inclusion $\Riem_{0,\std{(\rho, 1)}}^{+}(X)\hookrightarrow \Riem_{0}^{+}(X)$, of the known quasifibration $\res: \Riem^{+}(W) \rightarrow \Riem_{0}^{+}(X)$.
-To avoid an abundance of notation we maintain the name $\res$ for both maps.
-Unfortunately, pull-backs of quasifibrations are not necessarily quasifibrations and so we do not get this fact directly.
-However, the original proof by Chernysh, in \cite{Che2}, goes through exactly as before when we replace $\Riem_{0}^{+}(X)$ with the homotopy equivalent space $\Riem_{0, \std(\rho, 1)}^{+}(X)$ and so the conclusion follows. \end{proof} \begin{lemma} The inclusion map $\Riem_{\std(\rho,1)}^{+}(W)\hookrightarrow \Riem^{+}(W)$ is a weak homotopy equivalence. \end{lemma} \begin{proof} As both rows of the above diagram are quasifibrations, we obtain the following diagram at the level of homotopy groups.
+We will now show that the middle vertical map, which is also an inclusion, is a weak homotopy equivalence as well. \begin{lemma} The inclusion map: is a weak homotopy equivalence. \end{lemma} \begin{proof} The map $\res:\Riem^{+}(W, \p W)_{\std}\longrightarrow \Riem_{0, \std{}}^{+}(X)$ is simply the pull-back under the inclusion $\Riem_{0,\std{}}^{+}(X)\hookrightarrow \Riem_{0}^{+}(X)$, of the known Serre fibration (from \cite[Theorem 1.1]{EF}) $\res: \Riem^{+}(W, \p W) \rightarrow \Riem_{0}^{+}(X)$.
+Thus, it is also a Serre fibration.
+As both rows of the above diagram are Serre fibrations, we obtain the following diagram at the level of homotopy groups.
 The rows of this diagram are of course exact.
-We know in advance that the vertical homomorphisms are isomorphisms in all cases except $\pi_{k}(\Riem_{\std{(0)}}^{+}(X))\rightarrow \pi_{k}(\Riem^{+}(W), \bar{h})$.
+We know in advance that the vertical homomorphisms are isomorphisms in all cases except $\pi_{k}(\Riem_{0, \std}^{+}(X))\rightarrow \pi_{k}(\Riem^{+}(W, \p W), \bar{h})$.
 That this is necessarily an isomorphism is implied by the $5$-lemma. { } \end{proof}